All Products

 BPS watermark

-The ratio of the current disk throughput to the maximum disk throughput.
-When this ratio approaches 100%, the disk is transferring data at near its maximum capacity.
-A further increase in load may cause performance bottlenecks and affect application response speed.
-Monitoring this ratio helps you adjust the disk configuration or optimize your application to avoid potential performance issues.
+The ratio of current throughput to maximum throughput.
+When this ratio approaches 100%, the disk is near its transfer capacity limit.
+A further load increase may cause performance bottlenecks.

 IOPS watermark